splunk/observability-workshop/content/en/imt/docs/servicebureau/billing-and-usage.md

 ---
-title: Service Bureau - Lab Summary
+title: Billing and Usage
 linkTitle: Billing and Usage
-weight: 1
+weight: 50
 ---

 * How to keep track of the usage of Observability Cloud in your organization
 * Learn how to keep track of spend by exploring the Billing and Usage interface